RFLTools/RFLTools/Align/README.md

 Purpose:  To provide tools for analyzing civil alignments

-Notes:  Use "RunMe.cmd" to combine all necessary files to single "LoadRFLAlign.lsp"
+Notes:  Use "RunMe.cmd" to combine all necessary files to single "LoadRFLAlign.lsp", "RunMe2.cmd" is used by the master and removes duplicate math functions.

 Status: